Table of Contents

 If you only have one day on your itinerary, I would suggest spending at least a few hours trekking the Emerald Pools Trail.
 This iconic destination offers a range of hikes, each leading to a different level of the pools, showcasing the beauty of cascading waterfalls and serene emerald-hued basins.
 The Emerald Pools are divided into three distinct levels: Lower, Middle, and Upper Emerald Pools, each offering a unique and captivating experience.

 The trail begins across the bridge over the Virgin River.
 Super easy trail for families or those who do not hike.
-If I was a newbie to hiking, I would add this as my starter hike to my itinerary for Zion National Park.
-The trail is paved and easily accessible for small children and strollers.
+If I were a newbie to hiking, I would add this as my starter hike to my itinerary for Zion National Park.
+The trail is paved and easily accessible to small children and strollers.

 An easy and family-friendly hike leads to the Lower Emerald Pool.
 At the lower pool, the canyon opens up into an immense amphitheater of red rock.
 Water trickles down and over the rock face, creating the pool below.
 We found it to be a perfect spot for a tranquil stroll and a refreshing respite from the canyon heat.

-The middle-and upper sections become more challenging and required a little more effort.
-We saw lots of wildlife on the trail, rattlesnake, wild turkey, and deer.
+The middle-and upper sections became more challenging and required a bit more effort.
+Along the trail, we spotted plenty of wildlife, including rattlesnakes, wild turkeys, and deer.

 The Grotto-Stop #6: Gateway to Angels Landing – A Trail of Thrills and Breathtaking Vistas

-Perhaps the most famous and most heavily travelled trail in the park.
-For some people, spending time in the park would not be complete without a trip to the top of the chains.
-The rewards are great if you can make it to the top of the trail.
-Navigating the exposed cliffs and holding on to the chains for support, you’ll understand why Angels Landing is regarded as one of the most exhilarating hikes in the world.
-My advice would be to stay in the park, rise early, arriving on the first shuttle of the morning.
-Most people add this as the top thing to do on their itinerary for Zion National Park.
+Perhaps the most famous—and most heavily traveled—trail in the park, a visit to Zion wouldn’t feel complete for many without a trip to the top of Angels Landing.
+The rewards are incredible if you make it to the summit.
+As you navigate the exposed cliffs, gripping the chains for support, it’s easy to see why Angels Landing is considered one of the most exhilarating hikes in the world.
+My advice?
+Stay in the park and rise early to catch the first shuttle of the morning.
+For most visitors, this hike is the top item on their Zion National Park itinerary.

 Weeping Rock (Stop #7): A Glimpse of Nature’s Tears and Hanging Gardens